-2 ND HALF OF 1 THE TERM 1 English Spelling: Common spelling words and patterns using Schofield and Simms in addition to words from the OIE scheme.
-Handwriting: joining and linking letters correctly based upon the Nelson scheme.
+2 ND HALF OF THE TERM 1 English Spelling: Common spelling words and patterns using Schofield and Simms in addition to words from the OIE scheme.
+Grammar: Common grammar patterns using the Schofield and Simms scheme.
 Speaking and Listening: Units 2-3 of Oxford International English scheme.
 Speaking clearly and confidently, taking turns in a discussion, responding appropriately to others.
 Using language skills to take part in role play in the shared area Reading: Reading a range of books/stories, inferring the meaning of unknown words from context clues.
 Reading comprehension skills Writing - Writing instructions, poetry, writing for different purposes considering how work is presented, writing play scripts Parents can write a comment into the reading record after hearing the child read.
 This can relate to general fluency, difficulty with particular words, grammar or punctuation.
 Guidance can be found in the front of the reading record book.
 Maths Continue adding and subtracting large numbers using a variety of strategies Understand area is the amount of space taken up by a two-dimmensional object Calculations using whole numbers with the focus being on multiplication and division Understanding calculations using algorithms in column form Continue focusing on mastery of the 1-12 times table Parents can assist students to complete the homework each week.
 Regularly test children on number fact knowledge through oral questioning.
 Science Seeds and Plants Continue observing and measure growing plants, study the needs of plants Parents can assist students in the growing of plants from seed at home and sharing the progress on Seesaw.
-Wind and Rubber Students will observe, investigate, and learn about the forces produced by wind and rubber Parents can assist students by supporting additional research and discussing the subjets of wind and rubber.
-ICT Computer Skills - Programming Use online programming software Cross-curricular skill development Creating and editing videos using Apple software Creating and editing documents using word processing software Parents can allow children to use computers at home to help the child find out about their topics of study.
-Ethics What follows is a list of topics to be covered in assemblies and class discussions Grade 3 Will present the Tanabata assembly on June 28 th .
+Wind and Rubber Students will observe, investigate, and learn about the forces produced by wind and rubber Parents can assist students by supporting additional research and discussing the subjets of wind and rubber. נל Computer Skills - Programming Use online programming software Cross-curricular skill development Creating and editing videos using Apple software Creating and editing documents using word processing software Parents can allow children to use computers at home to help the child find out about their topics of study.
+Ethics What follows is a list of topics to be covered in assemblies and class discussions Using appropriate language Being an appropriate role model Identifying and expressing your feelings Community Building Asking for Help Being Rolde Models and Encouraging the community to cycle safely Grade 3 Will present the Tanabata assembly on June 27 th .